Does ‘the research’ know best?

 The learners are practising a range of transferable skills – reading, writing, speaking, listening, thinking, analysing, applying, interpreting data, decision making, evaluating…

-How might you use the back channel in future?backchannel3And some other ideas…How about sharing a back channel with another class in our school for a discussion?
+How might you use the back channel in future?And some other ideas…How about sharing a back channel with another class in our school for a discussion?
 Or a class in another country – synchronously or asynchronously?
 What if teachers shared their learning with their class while they are out at professional development?
 As Silvia says ‘It starts with imagination… ‘

 The back channel as a source of data

 Silvia meets with the teachers later to unpack the back channel.
 The process involves pasting the transcript into a google doc and ‘cleaning it up’.
 Any irrelevant comments (lots of ‘hi’s’ and ‘sups’ to begin with) are removed.
 Misconceptions are noted for addressing.
-She shows the teachers how to use Skitch to annotate a screenshot of the remaining conversation with different colours representing different kinds of observations.backchannel4Some students were able to repeat points they heard in the video, some asked and responded to questions, some connected ideas and demonstrated original thinking.
+She shows the teachers how to use Skitch to annotate a screenshot of the remaining conversation with different colours representing different kinds of observations.Some students were able to repeat points they heard in the video, some asked and responded to questions, some connected ideas and demonstrated original thinking.
 It’s a rich source of data to inform teaching and learning and a way to assess a range of skills.

 Documenting OF and FOR learning